 There’s no doubt that the thought of even being alone is terrifying to anybody, but for somebody who is at their most vulnerable, these thoughts of isolation can influence someone to make reckless decisions to feel safe.
 There’s safety, and then there’s false safety.
 We here at Montare want to give these young people a safe environment in which they can find belonging apart from their mental health struggles.
 We are committed to providing each of them with treatment that matches their needs in order that they might recover to the best of their ability.

 Mental Health Treatment for Seniors in Glendale, CA

 At Montare Behavioral Health, our desire is to meet each senior where they are.
 Just as much as anyone else they deserve a treatment that will meet their individual needs.
-We do this by examining the health of those who are admitted to determine the overall health of each potential senior patient.
+We do this by examining the health of those who are admitted.
+Then we determine the overall health of each potential senior patient.

 Montare Behavioral Health’s philosophy is to help people achieve a life that is worth living.
-The road to sobriety is difficult, but with the right tools at your disposal, anything is possible.
-If you or a loved one are interested in finding out more, you can contact us today!
+The road to recovery is difficult, but with the right tools at your disposal, anything is possible.
+If you or a loved one are interested in finding out more about mental health treatment near Glendale, California, you can contact us today!